List of tallest buildings in Melbourne: Tallest buildings by precinct

 This lists the tallest building in each precinct of Melbourne based on standard height measurement.

 Tallest buildings by function

 This lists the tallest buildings in Melbourne by their respective functions—office, hotel, residential and mixed-use—based on standard height measurement.

 Skyscrapers at least 200 metres in height

-Melbourne comprises 27 skyscrapers (completed or topped-out) which reach a height of at least 200 m—more than any other city within Australia and Oceania.
-Of those, twenty-one skyscrapers are located within the City Centre, five are located within Southbank, and one in Carlton.
-Another three skyscrapers are currently under construction in the City Centre and one in Southbank.
+Melbourne comprises 29 skyscrapers (completed or topped-out) which reach a height of at least 200 m—more than any other city within Australia and Oceania.
+Of those, twenty-three skyscrapers are located within the City Centre, five are located within Southbank, and one in Carlton.